ppy/osu-wiki/news/2025/2025-12-05-introducing-quick-play.md

 The evolution of this system rests in your hands!
 While it's still in its early stages, the team is actively reading your feedback and trying to figure out what works and what doesn't.

-Importantly, it is worth mentioning that even though we just released this system, there is an ongoing effort to rapidly shape it into something **more competitive**, which will be coming online in the coming months.
-While these initial tests will allow us get a small glimpse on how players feel about the current system's core ideas, don't get too settled as there are large changes already in the works!!
+More importantly, it is worth mentioning that even though we just released this system, there is an ongoing effort to rapidly shape it into something **more competitive**, which will be coming online in the coming months.
+While these initial tests will allow us get a small glimpse on how players feel about the current system's core ideas, don't get too settled as there are large changes already in the works!

 ![](/wiki/shared/news/2025-12-05-introducing-quick-play/the-vision.jpg)